 Argylls have experience working in numerous teams as well as with people from all walks of life and cultures.

-Reservists also develop a whole range of practical skills, such as health and safety.
-Weapons and parade drill help give them precision, coordination and accuracy - useful skills if they use expensive machinery or technology in their civilian careers.
-On top of which they learn military skills that enable them to routinely practice resourcefulness, perseverance and the ability to improvise in unfamiliar or difficult circumstances.
+Reservists also develop a whole range of practical skills, such as those related to health and safety.
+Weapons and parade drills advance their precision, coordination, and accuracy - useful skills if they use expensive machinery or technology in their civilian careers.
+On top of this, they learn military skills that enable them to routinely practice resourcefulness, perseverance, and the ability to improvise in unfamiliar or difficult circumstances.

-Argylls possess personal qualities such as reliability, integrity and confidence.
+Argylls possess valued personal qualities such as reliability, integrity, and confidence.